Frozen Fruit & Yogurt Rollups

 - spray butter

-- Next, place tortilla, sugar side down on another plate.
+- Next, place the tortilla, sugar side down on another plate.
 Spread about 1/8 cup of yogurt (I just eyeball this, I don’t measure) in a strip a little left of the center.
-Add some frozen berries (I bought a bag of mixed, strawberries, black berries, raspberries and blue berries- I cut the strawberries up).
-Roll the tortilla tight and place on a large cookie sheet.
+Add some frozen berries (I bought a bag of mixed, strawberries, blackberries, raspberries, and blueberries (NOTE: I cut the strawberries up).
+Roll the tortilla tightly and place it on a large sheet pan.

 - Continue the process with the rest of the tortillas.

 - Place the cookie sheet in the freezer for about 2 hours.
-Remove from freezer, cut each tortilla in half and place them in a large zip lock bag and put them back in the freezer for storage.
+Remove the roll-ups from the freezer and cut each tortilla in half and place them all in a large zip-top bag and put them back in the freezer for storage.